Beck Institute on Religion and Poverty

 - Act as a catalyst influencing the direction of scholarship and professional study concerning issues of social justice and poverty.

-- Work with the University and the Graduate School of Social Service in collaboration with the faith community in service with and for the poor of New York City and State.
+- Work with the University and the Graduate School of Social Service in collaboration with the faith community in service with and for the poor of the New York area and beyond.

 - Sponsor research, conferences, seminars, and courses to foster mutual learning across university, religious congregations and community groups.